This post may contain affiliate links. If you choose to purchase through a link on my site I may receive a commission at no extra cost to you.

 24. Re-learn how to be alone.
 Do you know what to do with yourself if you don’t have your phone or laptop turned on?
 Place your electronics in another room and keep the door closed for 30 minutes to start.
 Some people find they get twitchy and anxious without their electronics, not knowing where to devote their attention.
 In this case, learn how to redirect your attention to something non-electronic.
 Pick up a book; listen to your favorite music; close your eyes and think about your next vacation.
 Being alone is a good thing.

-25. Live an intentional lifestyle.
+25. Live an intentional and maybe even a minimalist lifestyle.
 When you live with intention, you choose to embrace things that bring you joy, excitement, and happiness.
 Intention also brings with it focus and attention to the task at hand.
 Does scrolling through your social media at night while “watching” a show bring you happiness or contentment?
 Are you benefitting from these distractions?
 Or do you want to try choosing a quiet meditation, journaling, or simply reading a book instead?

 26. Eliminate any subscriptions you don’t use or find value in anymore.
 Search through your PayPal account for personal and business-type subscriptions.